sophieh206/Arduino-Robot-Code/README.md

 # Arduino-Robot-Code
-The final code that was used to get the arduino robot to function.
+The final code that was used to get the arduino robot for team nevada to function.

 #include <Servo.h>        // Include Servo Library
 #include <NewPing.h>      // Include Newping Library